pingbird/notes/notes/opinions/prime-directive.md

 The first path is simply unattainable, AGI is too powerful for every country in the world to simply roll over and stop development.
 For instance we still have 13,000 functioning nuclear warheads across 14 countries despite multiple nuclear disarmament treaties.

-The second scenario where we lock AI in a cage with a scary halt button is naturally what you want if you are pro-human, a hardwired safety measure in case the rest fail.
+The second scenario where we lock AI in a cage with a scary halt button is naturally what you want, a hardwired safety measure in case the rest fail.
 Here is a totally real picture of what that looks like:

 ![[Pasted image 20230426234019.png]]